 A French duke and marshal whose military campaigns in Spain defined the bloody twilight of Louis XIV's expansive wars.

-Anne Jules de Noailles was born into one of France's most powerful families and was groomed for a life of service to the Sun King.
-He translated privilege into martial duty, raising his own regiment and proving his mettle on the battlefields that expanded and then defended French hegemony.
-His elevation to Marshal of France in 1693 was a recognition of both his lineage and his competent, if not brilliantly revolutionary, command.
-The wars of the Spanish succession became his primary theater, where he navigated the complex, brutal conflict over the future of the Spanish throne.
-More a steadfast pillar of the ancien régime than a flashy tactician, his career mirrored the era's relentless grind of siege warfare and political maneuvering, cementing the Noailles name in the military annals of a fading royal century.
+Anne Jules de Noailles raised his own regiment and served the Sun King on battlefields that expanded French hegemony.
+In 1693, he received promotion to Marshal of France, a recognition of lineage and competent command.
+The wars of the Spanish succession became his primary theater, where he navigated brutal conflict over the Spanish throne.
+His career mirrored the era's siege warfare and political maneuvering.
+He secured the Noailles name in the military annals of a fading royal century.

 The biggest hits of 1650